w3f/polkadot-wiki/docs/learn/learn-spree.md

 [Smart Protocols](https://www.reddit.com/r/dot/comments/b6kljn/smartprotocols_idea/).
 The core insight of the post was that XCMP had a complication in that it was difficult to verify and prove code was executed on a parachain without trust.
-A solution was to install the SmartProtocols in the Relay Chain that would be isolated blobs of code with their own storage per instance that could only be changed through an interface with each parachain.
+A solution was to install the SmartProtocols in the relay chain that would be isolated blobs of code with their own storage per instance that could only be changed through an interface with each parachain.
 SmartProtocols are the precursor to SPREE.

 ## What is a SPREE module?